School Nutrition Standards 2012

 New Meal Pattern Food Production Record

 Food Production records are required daily documentation of specific food items offered to meet the meal pattern.
-This MSExcel workbook contians one sheet for lunch, with 3 grade groupings and adult/a la carte servings, one daily food bar sheet wih space to identify servings for 3 grade groupings and adult/a la carte, a daily tranport sheet, and a sheet for breakfast.
-Do Not use the breakfast sheet until SY2013-14.
-Please continue to use existing forms for this next school year.
+This MSExcel workbook contians one sheet for lunch, with three grade groupings and adult/a la carte servings, one daily food bar sheet wih space to identify servings for three grade groupings and adult/a la carte, a daily tranport sheet, and a sheet for breakfast with three grade groupings and adult/a la carte servings.
+Use the tabs at the bottom to navigate the different meals forms.

 Chef Cyndie Story Recipes